This post may include affiliate links. Thank you for your support.

 Adding amaretto to the filling sounds just AMAZING – I’m definitely going to try that!!
 I’m so thrilled you enjoyed the recipe and it was a hit with everyone!
 Thank you for coming back and leaving such a kind review! 🙂

 Wow!
-Looks amazingly delicious!
-Super fun appetizer for holiday party!
+This is amazingly delicious!
+Super fun appetizer for holiday parties!

-Chey, giddy and jolly is exactly how I’d describe how I feel when I see the melty cheese oozing out of that beautiful pastry!
+Giddy and jolly is exactly how I’d describe how I feel when I see the melty cheese oozing out of that beautiful pastry!
 And a little faint hearted – have to remind myself to breathe!!
-The video is stunning and so helpful to see how it’s made.
-This would truly be the showpiece at any holiday gathering!
+The video is so helpful to see how it’s made.
+This is truly the showpiece at every holiday gathering!

 Hello, Christmas appetizer!
-This looks delicious, Chey!
+This is delicious!
 Baked brie is one of my favorite things in the world and I love it even more in puff pastry.
-I’m trying this one soon!

-This baked brie is next level, Cheyanne!
-Definitely trying this over the holidays!!
+This baked brie is next level!
+Definitely making this every holiday!!
 Thank you so much for the super clear brie wrapping tutorial!!

-Wow, now that’s what I’d call a showstopper!
-It sounds and looks delicious and just perfect for the season!
+Wow, now this is what I call a showstopper!
+It’s veery delicious and just perfect for the season!

 This was an amazing appetizer..The brown sugar/cinnamon pecans wer so tasty..I served with crispy baked bread and an assortment of multi grain crackers.